anonaddy/addy.io/source/_posts/a-new-and-improved-browser-extension.md

 ## The updated browser extension

 For a long time I've been meaning to update the browser extension so that it included more features than simply the ability to create a new alias.
-I recently made time to give it a big update that will hopefully come as a huge improvement to AnonAddy users.
+I recently made time to give it a big update that will hopefully come as a huge improvement to addy.io users.

 Below is a full list of all the new features in v2 of the browser extension: